eliamue/foundations-prep-april-2021/4-thursday/number-tester.md

-Number Tester Challenge
+Even-Odd Number Tester Challenge
 ===

-Create an app that allows a user to enter a number and when the click the submit button, the app shows them an image corresponding to even or odd.
+Create an app that allows a user to enter a number and when they click the submit button, the app shows them an image corresponding to even or odd.

 ## Strings all the way down...